 Point and ALIVE both vividly capture that live experience.

 Watts started playing saxophone at age 13 in Wilmington,

 Delaware.
-He went with a friend to their junior high school
+He went with a friend who was joining the local

-music department, and found himself carrying home an instrument
+school music program, and found himself carrying home an instrument

 too.
 "I was a self-starter; no one ever had to tell me